milanzmitrovic/Python_Tutorial_2022/README.md

   - Let's 'normalize' work you devote to experimenting, debugging and combining elements.
   - Work and time you spend on experimenting and debugging are in the heart of programming business.
   - Debugging and experimenting accounts for more than 80% of developers hours.
-  - So, instead of saying to yourself "let's code", tell it "let's experiment, let's debugg, let'r have try and error session".
+  - So, instead of saying to yourself "let's have some code done", tell it "let's experiment, let's debug, let's have try and error session".

 ##